 Provide up-to-date and appropriate online safety training for all staff which is integrated, aligned and considered as part of our overarching safeguarding approach.
+This will be part of our safeguarding and child protection training at induction for all staff and the training will be regularly updated.

-Staff training covers the potential risks posed to learners (content, contact and conduct) as well as our professional practice expectations;
+Staff training covers the potential risks posed to learners (content, contact, conduct and commerce) as well as our professional practice expectations;